Quansight/Quansight-website/apps/labs/posts/narwhals-pycapsule.md

 An example of a Rust solution via Pyo3 can be found at [pycapsule-demo/src/lib.rs](https://github.com/MarcoGorelli/pycapsule-demo/blob/6aad64be26ebbfc8526f26695544bfc6436e3266/src/lib.rs#L9-L56).

-This blog post isn't about explaining all the technical details behind the PyCapsule Interfae (interested readers are welcome to read the docs), but about its consequences.
+This blog post isn't about explaining all the technical details behind the PyCapsule Interface (interested readers are welcome to read the docs), but about its consequences.
 Check this out:

 ```python